 Generally, more detailed assessment is only necessary where the assessed risk to a potential receptor is moderate, high or very high.
 However, in cases where the potential receptor is particularly sensitive, more detailed assessment may be recommended even if the assessed risk is low.

-The findings of the PSA for the subject loss of cable fluid can be summarised as follows:
+The findings of the preliminary site assessment can be summarised as follows: